Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-For the remainder of the section, we will concentrate on the simplest of Chamanara's surfaces, $(S_2,\alpha_2)$, which will denote by $(S,\alpha)$.
-We will simplify the notation for the pseudo-Anosov $\phi_2$ by denoting it by $\phi$.
+For the remainder of the section, we will concentrate on the simplest of Chamanara's surfaces, $(S_2,\alpha_2)$. \compat{Note that previously this section called $(S_2,\alpha_2)$ simply $(S,\alpha)$.
+The referee objected so hopefully I have eliminated all $(S,\alpha)$ from this section.} We will simplify the notation for the hyperbolic automorphism $\phi_2$ by denoting it by $\phi$.

-Our goal with the remainder of this section is to investigate what happens when we have a connected cover $(\tilde S, \tilde \alpha)$ which when iterated by application of $\phi$ only accumulates on disconnected covers.
-It can be observed that the connectivity of $(\tilde S, \tilde \alpha)$ does not guarantee the ergodicity of the (horizontal) translation flow, since the connectivity can be arranged with only the gluings of horizontal edges when building the cover as $d$ copies of the unit square with edge identifications.
-We will give a proof of the fact that such connected devious covers are dense inside of the space of covers.
+Our goal with the remainder of this section is to investigate what happens when we have a connected cover $(\tilde S_2, \tilde \alpha_2)$ which when iterated by application of $\phi$ only accumulates on disconnected covers.
+The disconnected covers in $\Cov_G(S_n,\alpha_n)$ are given by

-It is interesting to consider whether there are connected covers which accumulate only on disconnected covers under the Teichm\"uller deformation but whose translation flow is nonetheless uniquely ergodic.
-We show such covers exist.
-This is analogous to slow divergence giving rise to unique ergodicity in the classical setting of closed translation surfaces.

-We will now introduce some more notation and formally state the results mentioned in the previous two paragraphs.
-Let $G$ be a subgroup of the symmetric group $\Pi_d$ with $d \geq 2$ which acts transitively on $\{1,\ldots, d\}$.
-Recall that the space of covers of $(S,\alpha)$ with monodromy in $G$ can be thought of as